Kansas City, MO Spinal Cord Injury Attorneys

 The spine is the area of the body through which the brain transmits signals.
 Proper spinal function is necessary for moving, walking, healing, fine motor skills, and more.
 All physical motions of the body are controlled by a portion of the spine.
 When the spine is injured, it can be devastating to your quality of life.
-If you or someone you love have been the victim of an accident caused by the negligent actions of someone else, and you or your loved one suffered a spinal cord injury as a result of the accident, don’t hesitate in contacting an experienced Kansas City based spinal cord injury attorney right away.
+If you or someone you love have been the victim of an accident caused by the negligent actions of someone else, and you or your loved one suffered a spinal cord injury as a result of the accident, don’t hesitate in contacting an experienced Kansas City spinal cord injury lawyer right away.

 Spinal Cord Injury Resources:

 - Do you need a lawyer?

 - Types of spinal cord injury

 - What is the average settlement?

 What Is a Spinal Cord Injury?

 Your spinal cord is a bundle of nerves that run down your spinal column, in the middle of your back.
 They perform many crucial functions for our bodies, such as helping your brain communicate with the rest of your body.
 However, injury can occur to the spinal cord and disrupt these processes, leading to significant damage.
 These injuries are spinal cord injuries, and usually occur when a blow fractures or dislocates the bones in your spine.

 There are two main types of spinal cord injuries: complete and incomplete.
 Complete spinal cord injury leads to complete paralysis below the source of the injury.
 If you have an incomplete spinal cord injury, you still have some feeling and can produce some movement below the source of the injury.